The Best Low-Sugar Fruits For Weight Loss

 Fruit is also rich in soluble fibre.
 This fibre combines with water to form a thick gel in your intestines, which helps reduce the amount of sugar that you absorb from the fruit.
 When you’re following a low-carb eating plan, the important figure to understand is the “net carbs” in foods.
-You calculate this by subtracting the fibre from the total amount of carbs, or sugar.
+You calculate this by subtracting the fibre from the total amount of carbs or sugar.
 Although fruit contains sugar, it’s also rich in fibre.
-So, this means that depending on your choice of fruit, the “net carb” count isn’t as high as you might think.
+This means that depending on your choice of fruit, the “net carb” count isn’t as high as you might think.

 So, if you’re looking to cut back on sugar and lose weight, which fruits should you eat?
 In this article, we’ll take a look at some of the best low-sugar fruits for weight loss, as well as the nutrients and health benefits they offer.
 We’ll also discuss which high-sugar fruits you should avoid if you’re trying to lose weight on a low-carb diet.